Tensions rise as general strike paralyzes Argentina

-BUENOS AIRES (Reuters) - Protesters in Argentina clashed with police during marches over government austerity measures on Thursday as labor unions challenged President Mauricio Macri in the first general strike since he took office 16 months ago.
+BUENOS AIRES, April 6 (Reuters) - Argentines protesting against government austerity measures and demanding higher wages brought the country to a standstill on Thursday as labor unions challenged President Mauricio Macri in the first general strike since he took office 16 months ago.

-Security forces used high-powered water cannon and tear gas to control picketers who had blocked the Pan-American Highway, the main road leading from the north to capital city Buenos Aires, where normally bustling streets were half-empty and businesses were closed.

 Truck and bus drivers, teachers, factory workers, airport employees and the government customs agents who run Argentina's all-important grains export sector walked off the job at midnight for 24 hours.

-The country is the world's top exporter of soymeal livestock feed and the third-largest supplier of soybeans.

-Macri took office in December 2015.
-He eliminated currency and trade controls and cut government spending, including gas subsidies, a move that steeply pushed up home-heating bills.
+Macri, a proponent of free markets, took office in December 2015.
+He eliminated currency and trade controls and cut government spending, including gas subsidies, a move that sparked steep increases in home heating bills.

-The strike came as Macri welcomed hundreds of potential investors and foreign officials to a meeting of the World Economic Forum in Buenos Aires.
-Blocks away from the hotel where the meeting was held, protesters clamored for wage increases in line with inflation, which was 40 percent last year and expected to be about 20 percent in 2017.
+Protesters are also clamoring for wage increases in line with inflation, which was clocked at 40 percent last year and is expected at about 20 percent 2017.

 "The situation is dramatic," Julio Piumato, a spokesman for labor umbrella group CGT, said in a telephone interview.